• Live Chat

 How do I secure my distance learning classroom using Zoom?

-Visit the Educating Over Zoom for additional resources.
+Visit Educating Over Zoom for additional resources.

 How do I share a Zoom recording with my students in Blackboard?